 What worked and what didn’t:

-Grilled chicken with guacamole is a classic combination, so – as expected – it tasted great.
+Grilled chicken and guacamole is a classic combination, so – as expected – it tasted great.
 I will definitely make these burgers again.
 Also with the creamy shallot sauce from the recipe as that seems a great combination too.